 During the 18th century, the Arabian Peninsula was divided into numerous principalities and emirates.
-Muhammad ibn Saud won over them and brought them under his control.
+Muhammad bin Saud won over them and brought them under his control.
 He managed to bring a considerable part of modern-day Saudi Arabia under his sway.
-Ibn Saud was succeeded by his son Abdul Aziz bin Muhammad bin Saud.
+Muhammad bin Saud was succeeded by his son Abdulaziz bin Muhammad bin Saud (1765-1803).
+He was later succeeded by his son Saud bin Abdulaziz bin Muhammad (1803-1814), who then was succeeded by his son Abdullah bin Saud bin Abdulaziz (1814-1818).
 However, later in 1818, then Ottoman Sultan sent an army under the Governor of Egypt and annexed the Saudi kingdom.
 This was the end of the ‘First Saudi state’.

 As a result, in 1891, the Rashidi dynasty was successful in defeating the House of Saud and the Second Saudi state too saw its end.
 As a consequence, members of the House of Saud took refuge in then British-ruled Kuwait.